codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_6_the_vmsav8-64_translation_table_format.md

 In addition, when using the 16KB translation granule and requiring a 48-bit input address size for the stage 2 translations, lookup must start with two concatenated translation tables at level 1.

+> **NOTE:**
+This translation scheme:
+* Avoids the overhead of an additional level of translation.
+* Requires the software that is defining the translation to:
+    - Define the concatenated translation tables with the required overall alignment.
+    - Program VTTBR_EL2 to hold the address of the first of the concatenated translation tables.
+    - Program VTCR_EL2 to indicate the required input address range and initial lookup level.